boytpcm123/gitlab-ci-fastlane/README.md

 fastlane init
 ```

-_fastlane_ will automatically detect your project, and ask for any missing information.
+_Fastlane_ will automatically detect your project, and ask for any missing information.

 > _Notes_: If you get a “permission denied” error, prefix this command with `sudo`.

-After some output, fastlane will ask: "What would you like to use fastlane for?"
+After some output, Fastlane will ask: "What would you like to use fastlane for?"

 ![](https://github.com/phhai1710/Fastlane-GitHub-Jenkins/blob/master/Resources/fastlane_init.png?raw=true)

-You should config fastlane file by ourself.
+You should config the Fastlane file by yourself.
 Input **4** and tap **Enter**.

-Back to project folder, you’ll see a few new things:
+Back to the project folder, you’ll see a few new things:

-- **Gemfile**: which includes the fastlane gem as a project dependency
+- **Gemfile**: which includes the Fastlane gem as a project dependency

-* **Appfile**: stores the app identifier, your Apple ID and any other identifying information that fastlane needs to set up your app.
+* **Appfile**: stores the app identifier, your Apple ID and any other identifying information that Fastlane needs to set up your app.
 * **Fastfile**: manages the _lanes_ you’ll create to invoke fastlane actions.

 ![](https://github.com/phhai1710/Fastlane-GitHub-Jenkins/blob/master/Resources/fastlane_file.png?raw=true)

 ### 2.1.2 Setup environment variables:

-_fastlane_ requires some environment variables set up to run correctly.
+_Fastlane_ requires some environment variables set up to run correctly.
 In particular, having your locale not set to a UTF-8 locale will cause issues with building and uploading your build.
 In your shell profile add the following lines:

 ```bash
 export LC_ALL=en_US.UTF-8
 export LANG=en_US.UTF-8
 ```

-## 2.2 Configuration fastlane:
+## 2.2 Configuration Fastlane:

 ### 2.2.1 Appfile